stonevil/dotfiles/README.md

 #### Supported platforms:

 - macOS 14 Sonoma.
 In use everyday both on amd64 and arm64 MacBook Pro.
-- Alpine Linux Edge.
-- Fedora 39.
+- Fedora 40 and higher.
 - Debian 12.
 VM's, Toolbox container, and my Linux laptop.

 > [!WARNING]